-Do you know what Piezo pickup is?
-I’d like to explain this in a different way.
-If you are ever shocked by an electric guitar player on stage who switches to acoustic guitar sounds without changing his guitar and you are blown away by the sound quality, it is probably an onboard piezo pickup that they control with a selector switch 😛 I remember having watched John Petrucci during Dream Theater‘s tour, probably when they were touring for Scenes From a Memory album.
+I remember having watched John Petrucci during Dream Theater‘s tour, probably when they were touring for the Scenes From a Memory album.
 And the song was probably The Spirit Carries On.
 I was just speechless about how he was able to switch to an acoustic guitar sound without changing a guitar.

-OK, if you are still here let’s have a look at the tech specs, then I’ll talk about the guitar and its availability.
+OK, if you are still here let’s have a look at the tech specs, and then I will talk about the guitar and its availability.

 |Top||Carved Quilted Maple Top|